camposdelima/awesome_certifications/README.md

 # awesome_certifications
 A useful list to get some IT certifications and exams.
-In some prices has popular and easy-to-find vouchers code being considered.
+In some prices has popular and easy-to-find vouchers codes being considered.

 ## Databases